Accueil » Tips » 6 differences between marine and bovine collagen

-To improve your skin and joints, you want to start a collagen course.
-But which should you choose between marine and bovine?
+To improve your skin and joints, you want to start a collagen regimen.
+But which one should you choose: marine or bovine?

 Updated on